High-content Screening Station for Life Science

 ScanR provides time-lapse screening functionality to track the dynamic changes over time in tens of thousands of living cells.

 ScanR incorporates advanced modular software and hardware, controlled through an easy-to-use interface that provides access to all image acquisition and image analysis parameters.
-The system includes a unique real-time controller which synchronizes the ScanR hardware and the unique multifunctional Olympus MT20 illumination system.
+The system includes a unique real-time controller which synchronizes the ScanR hardware.
 The combination of these innovative devices ensures maximized acquisition speed, minimizes bleaching as well as phototoxicity, and provides the basis for true quantitative measurements.
 The system is designed to produce multidimensional (X, Y, Z, t, λ) images with great ease.
 Once acquired, images can be automatically analyzed by the powerful ScanR image and data analysis software that is based on a cytometry-oriented approach towards the handling and analysis of huge amounts of multi-dimensional data sets.
 The ScanR analysis software allows for full image processing (e.g. background correction), object and sub-object detection, parameter calculation as well as sophisticated gating and classification schemes.

 To extend the functionality of ScanR, a series of optional components can be added.
 For example, the Olympus cellVivo environmental control system enables long-term live cell imaging.
 An optional plate-loading robot greatly enhances automation.
 Other optional features such as an IR laser-based autofocus, LED-based fluorescence illumination and significantly extended field of view add even more flexibility.
 Additionally, ScanR enables integration of customized and customer-built analysis modules for researchers in need of particular analysis capabilities.